urban233/PySSA/docs/pyssa-documentation/docs/help/sequences/sequence_import.md

 ## Getting Started
 ### Import a protein sequence from an existing .fasta file
-1. Click on the button, to open a new dialog window.
+1. Click on :google_material-upload_file_w200:, to open a new dialog window.
 2. In the file dialog choose an existing .fasta file from your computer.
 3. Click on _Open_.